4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 > Lectures tagged with :warning: are essentially low-effort notes.
 Did not make them right before finals
 >
 > Lectures tagged with :white_check_mark: were made recently
+>
+> Lectures tagged with :x: have not been made yet.
+Probs will not be if you see it the day after the exam =)

 | Lecture Number | Topic                                  | Status             |